airbytehq/airbyte/docs/integrations/connector-support-levels.md

 | **Support: Self-Managed Enterprise** | Supported\*                               | No Support                                                                                             | Supported\*\*                                                                                                                                                                                                                                                      |
 | **Support: Community (OSS)**         | Slack Support only                        | No Support                                                                                             | Slack Support only                                                                                                                                                                                                                                                 |

-\*For Integration connectors, Official Support SLAs are only available to customers with Premium Support included in their contract.
+\*For Integrations, Official Support SLAs are only available to customers with Premium Support included in their contract.
 Otherwise, please use our support portal and we will address your issues as soon as possible.